ahmlvs/ahmlvs/README.md

 ### Hi! 👋

-Python Backend Engineer · 10 years in tech, 5+ years in Python
+Backend Team Lead · 10 years in tech, 5+ years in Python

-I build and stabilize production backend services.
+I lead backend teams that build and stabilize production services.
 If production is down, no feature matters.

-⚡ Building [Troniti](https://troniti.com) — a non-custodial yield operator for TRX holders: automated stake/claim/vote cycles + energy-market income.
+⚡ Building [troniti](https://troniti.com) — a non-custodial yield operator for TRX holders: automated stake/claim/vote cycles + energy-market income.
 The security model is the product: the operator permission can stake and vote, but can **never move funds out**.

 Python · FastAPI · PostgreSQL · tronpy — built solo, AI-first, in public ([devlog on X](https://x.com/ahmlvs))

-- 🚀 Python Backend Developer → Backend Team Lead at Syntx AI — hands-on performance and stability work on a platform processing 1M+ AI generations per day
+- 🚀 Backend Team Lead at Syntx AI — grew the team 1→5 on a platform processing 1M+ AI generations per day; stayed hands-on with performance and stability work
-- 🎮 Built TONFNOT from scratch — Telegram MiniApp game, 300K+ players, $600K+ peak market cap
+- 🎮 Founded & led TONFNOT from scratch — Telegram MiniApp game, 300K+ players, $600K+ peak market cap
 - 📊 Background in data analytics at BlaBlaCar and OZON
 - 🎓 MIPT (Phystech) graduate · International Physics Olympiad honorable mentions, 2009 & 2010
 - 🦀 Exploring Rust on the side — CQRS patterns, clean architecture